Giuditta Vannini: Life

 But she and Tezza faced difficulties soon after when Pope Leo XIII decided not to allow for the opening of new religious congregations around 1900 added with the unjust slander directed at Tezza which led to the Cardinal Vicar of Rome Pietro Respighi sending him to Lima in Peru in 1900 to exercise his pastoral mission there.
 This new development prompted for the leadership of the order to fall to Vannini alone and she would maintain correspondence with Tezza until her death.
 The congregation received formal approval from Respighi on 21 June 1909 as an order of diocesan right.

-In 1910 she visited the order's Italian houses and those in France before suffering from heart disease.
+In 1910 she visited the congregation's Italian houses and those in France before suffering from heart disease.
 Vannini died during the evening on 23 February 1911 in her bed in Rome from heart disease; her remains were interred in Rome but later relocated to the order's motherhouse in Grottaferrata.
 The congregation received the decree of praise on 25 February 1922 from Pope Pius XI and received papal approval from Pius XI a decade later on 17 June 1931.
 In late 2005 there are 823 religious in a total of 97 houses in places in Europe such as Poland and Portugal.
 The congregation also operates in Latin America in countries such as Argentina and Mexico and also operates in Africa in Benin and Burkina Faso.